shihaamabr/bml-tg-notify/README.md

 ## Limitations
 - At the moment this script can only check 1 account from personal profile.
+- Script ONLY sends notification for last transaction, so if there more than 1 transacation when script runs, you will get notification for the last one only.
 ### There's catch!
 - BML do NOT allow you to be logged in more than 1 device at a time, So when this script runs and if you were using Mobile App or Website you will be logged out!